DevHKhan/dotfiles/README.md

 ### Workspace 10

 My tenth workspace is labeled "10."
-Just like with workspace 9, I use this workspace for miscellaneous things.
+This is also miscellaneous.

 ## Status Bar